The Human Health and Performance Risks for Space Exploration Missions book,

 developed through the research performed by the HRP.

 A risk is deemed to have a research rating of Insufficient Data if there is not enough available evidence to assess

 whether the projected mission architecture (with assumptions on DRM-specific vehicle design and operations

 constraints) can meet existing standards for crew health and performance or if such standards need to be developed.

 Research is required to further understand and define the risk to the point that its research rating can be

-determined by HRP to controlled, acceptable or unacceptable.
+determined by HRP to controlled, partially controlled or uncontrolled.
 This rating is primarily for new risks before a research

 rating can be determined.